Sustainability in the Curriculum

 - Devote one section of the course to sustainability-related concepts.

-- Develop a new course.
+- Develop a new course that includes sustainability concepts.

 - Use a guest speaker or attend a campus event.
 See our calendar for suggestions.

 - Go on a field trip.
 See this map for suggestions within walking or short driving distance of campus.